BiodiversityLab/bioscann/README.md

 - predictions of conservation value

 ## Download project from GitHub
-Download the `bioscann` GitHub repo and navigate into the project folder using your command line.
+Download the `bioscann` GitHub repo (download [here](https://github.com/BiodiversityLab/bioscann)) and navigate into the project folder using your command line.
 For the installation in the next step you need to have the installation manager `conda` installed (download [here](https://docs.anaconda.com/miniconda/)).

 ## Installation
-You install the software as a conda package by executing the command below in your command line.
+You can install the software as a conda package by executing the command below in your command line.
 Before running the command, make sure you are located in the downloaded `bioscann` GitHub directory.
 For this to work the installation file `environment.yml` needs to be present in your directory.

 **Install bioscann (tested on MacOS and Linux):**
 ```commandline